Icinga/icinga2/doc/03-monitoring-basics.md

   Name                   | Description
   -----------------------|--------------
-  user.name              | The name of the user object. user.display_name      | The value of the display_name attribute.
+  user.name              | The name of the user object. user.display\_name     | The value of the `display_name` attribute.

+In addition to these specific runtime macros [user object](09-object-types.md#objecttype-user) attributes can be accessed too.

 ### Notification Runtime Macros <a id="notification-runtime-macros"></a>